 Sponsorship can be used to launch a brand.

+Sponsoring a TV programme is a great way to make your brand famous and get viewers talking about it.
 The Thinkbox research ‘TV sponsorship: a brand’s best friend’ established that sponsorship can help make brands famous by association.
-The study shows that for fans of the content, brand fame is increased by up to 10%.
-Brand fame is a key driver of effectiveness.
+The study showed that, for fans of the content, brand fame for the sponsor is increased by up to 10% and brand fame is a key driver of effectiveness.
+Even if you’re a small brand, to the fans of that show, the sponsoring brand will feel like a big brand and so fame can be achieved through association with it.
 The study also showed that sponsorship not only makes brands famous but increases purchase intent, favourability and 'for me-ness'.

 Sponsorship can be used to encourage reappraisal